GreysonChuan/api/index.md

 	--------------------

-3. Call your application's openURL method with ffastpay's URL and parameters to launch a ffastpay transaction:
+3. Call your application's openURL method with POGO's URL and parameters to launch a POGO transaction:

 	<pre><code>
 	- (IBAction)sendData:(id)sender {